Free, Online Ovulation Tracker

 Possible signs of ovulation include:

-- sensitivity in the upper body
+• Sensitivity in the upper body

-- a feeling of heaviness in the stomach, bloating or even abdominal cramps
+• A feeling of heaviness in the stomach, bloating or even abdominal cramps

-- a slight rise in temperature, especially in the morning
+• A slight rise in temperature, especially in the morning

-- changes in discharge or saliva
+• Changes in discharge or saliva

 Keep in mind, however, that sometimes there are no particular symptoms.
 So take this non-exhaustive list with a grain of salt and as an additional tool.
 Keep in mind that it is by combining all the methods that you will be able to determine the exact moment of your ovulation.

-How to make a personalized ovulation calendar?
+How to make a personalised ovulation calculator calendar?

 Whether your cycle lasts 25, 28 or 34 days, ovulation takes place about 14 days before the date of your next period.
 The first step is to determine the length of your cycle.
 Sometimes the cycle can vary by a few days.
 For some people, the length of the cycle can vary greatly, in which case it is best to consult a doctor.